Our progress against bowel cancer

 One of our research teams found a new genetic mutation that drives the development of bowel cancer by causing higher levels of activity of the gene ETV1.
 We hope that, in the future, patients with this mutation will be able to benefit from drugs targeting ETV1.

-We have also developed a new test that makes use of genetic ‘barcoding’ technology and can separate bowel cancer into five different diseases that could each receive tailored treatment.
+We have also developed a new test that makes use of genetic ‘barcoding’ technology to separate bowel cancer into five different diseases, which means patients can receive tailored treatment for their cancer type.

 Matching treatments to patients

-Our researchers aim to give individual patients the best treatments according to the genetic profile of their cancer.
+Our aim is to give patients the best treatments for the genetic profile of their individual cancers.

-The ICR’s Professor Nicola Valeri and his team have developed a new technique to grow ‘mini tumours’ which could help predict which treatments will work for people with bowel cancer.
-The idea is that each patient could have their own mini tumour grown in the lab and various drugs tested against it, with the aim of developing a personalised treatment plan.
+Professor Nicola Valeri and his team have developed a new technique to grow ‘mini tumours’ in the lab.
+The idea is that each patient could have their own mini tumour grown, and then drugs would be tested against it in order to develop a personalised treatment plan.

 The team have also developed blood tests, or ‘liquid biopsies’, to pick out people whose tumours are unlikely to respond to specific drugs.
-Liquid biopsies can help predict bowel cancer’s next move, opening up the possibility of using them for personalised, adaptive treatment.
+Liquid biopsies can help predict bowel cancer’s next move, and lead to more personalised, adaptive treatment plans.